The Nature School:

 - Personal items should be miniimized, and if brought should be labeled and kept in the space designated for your child’s belongings.

-- Children will remain in a daily cohort, with a maximum of 12 students for preschool and a maximum of 10 for primary school.
+- Children will remain in a daily cohort of a maximum of 12 children for preschool and a maximum of 10 students for primary school.
 A cohort is defined as a group of children who stay together throughout the duration of the day and the entire length of the school program (September to June).
-Each cohort must stay together throughout the day and is not permitted to mix with other cohorts.
-Staff are not included in this number, but should still be considered part of the cohort that stays together.
-Maximum capacity rules do not apply to educators, teachers, principals, or students with special needs who require a special needs resource staff member on site.
+Each cohort must stay together throughout the day and are not permitted to mix with other cohorts indoors.
+Outdoors, cohorts are encouraged to stay apart if possible.
+Staff are not included in this number but should still be considered part of the cohort that stays together.
+Maximum capacity rules do not apply to educators, teachers, principals or students with special needs who require a special needs resource staff on site.
 Where possible, staff are assigned to a specific group.

 - Non-essential visitors will not be permitted access to The Nature School learning areas during school hours during the pandemic.

 - Students on field placement should be assigned to a specific group so as to limit interaction with multiple groups of children.

 - Children should wash their hands with soap and warm water frequently, and must wash their hands in the following situations:

 - When they arrive and before they go home

 - Before and after eating and drinking